PowerDNS/pdns/docs/backends/bind.rst

 * Module name: bind
 * Launch: ``bind``

-The BindBackend started life as a demonstration of the versatility of PowerDNS but quickly gained in importance when there appeared to be demand for a Bind 'work-alike'.
+The BIND backend started life as a demonstration of the versatility of PowerDNS but quickly gained in importance when there appeared to be demand for a BIND 'work-alike'.

-The BindBackend parses a Bind-style ``named.conf`` and extracts information about zones from it.
+The BIND backend parses a BIND-style ``named.conf`` and extracts information about zones from it.
 It makes no attempt to honour other configuration flags, which you should configure (when available) using the PowerDNS native configuration.